mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

 **Example - Override complete sample geometry**

-.. testcode:: Ex3
+.. testcode:: Ex4

-   # A fake host workspace, replace this with your real one.
+   # A fake workspace, replace this with your real one.
    ws = CreateSampleWorkspace()
    # Use geometry from environment but set different height for sample
    SetSample(ws, Environment={'Name': 'CRYO-01', 'Container': '8mm'},